 |---|---|

-If you are unsure which region to pick, check the AWS Console region selector or look at where your production EC2 and RDS instances run.
-Cost Explorer data is always account-wide regardless of the region setting.
+If you are unsure which regions to include, check the AWS Console region selector or look at where your production EC2 and RDS instances run.
+Cost Explorer data is always account-wide regardless of how many regions you select.

 After the scan